 If you love this Lemon Herb Butter Roasted Chicken as much as I do, don't forget to leave a 5-star rating in the comments below!Print

 Lemon Herb Butter Roast Chicken is insanely delicious and a foolproof roast chicken recipe.
 The lemon herb butter keeps the chicken so tender while crisping the skin perfectly.
-It's a healthy and easy to make recipe that's naturally gluten-free + paleo and can easily be made Whole30 compliant.
+It's a healthy and easy to make recipe.

 - 1 – 3lb whole chicken